 Included within the Samburu National Reserve is the Buffalo Springs Park, located opposite the Ewaso Nyiro River.
 Named after the clear oasis found at the western end of the park, this small paradise is host to some of Kenya’s most beautiful and encompassing flora and fauna.

 From the tall majestic doum palms to the wide-brimmed Acacia Elatior.
 With the large amounts of Commiphora and the scatterlings of Adenium Obesum, also known as the “desert rose”.
-Safari in Samburu can be the ideal remote getaway.
+A Kenyan Safari in Samburu can be the ideal remote getaway.

-Shimba Hills and Diani Beach
+Safaris in Shimba Hills and Diani Beach

 And now for a change of scenery.
-From the broad landscapes of the Serengeti, we move east to a lesser-known part of the country, a place that not many would think of when considering going on safaris in Kenya.
+From the broad landscapes of the Serengeti, we move east to a lesser-known part of the country, a place that not many would think of when considering going on safari in Kenya.

 The Shimba Hills are located 15km from the majestic Kenyan coastline.
 33km from Mombasa, this smaller reserve offers one of the best conveniences we have ever had the privilege of discovering.
 And so we give you one of our (and Kenya’s) best-kept secrets for those looking to go on safari.